scmschmidt/trento_checks_for_supportconfig/README.md

   - Stop all Wanda containers and delete images **and** volumes and deploy Wanda again: [Setup Wanda:Removing and Updating](#Removing-and-Updating)
   - Rebuild the supportconfig container to get the latest agent: `docker build -t sc_runner`

-# What is Missing To Get All Checks Running
+# Which Gatherer Will Work?

+For a check to work, the called gatherer must work with the confinements of the container. basically we have to hurdles:

+1. The data must part of the supportconfig or the project must be extended to consume more input data.
+2. The gatherer must retrieve the data in the ways the programmer has intended it.

-This chapter contains an evaluation for the gatherers which are not currently (December 2023) working.
+This chapter contains an evaluation for the gatherers (December 2023).

 ## `cibadmin`
 https://github.com/trento-project/agent/blob/main/internal/factsengine/gatherers/cibadmin.go \